-- 2.10 Student sponsors can continue to sponsor students or child students (including Tier 4 visa holders) who are continuing their studies through distance learning, whether they are in the UK or another country.
+- 2.10 Student sponsors can continue to sponsor Students or Child Students (including Tier 4 visa holders) who are continuing their studies through distance learning, whether they are in the UK or another country.
 This includes continuing to sponsor students for examinations and assessments.
-Sponsors can also commence sponsoring new students or child students who will start studying through distance or blended learning in the 2020-2021 academic year, provided they intend to transition to face-to-face learning when circumstances allow. - 2.11 Sponsors do not need to withdraw sponsorship for new students who have been issued permission under the Student or Child Student routes but are undertaking distance learning because they have been unable to travel to the UK, or are in the UK but have not yet been able to attend their studies in person due to Covid-19.
-If a student stops engaging with their distance learning for more than 30 days, whether overseas or in the UK, their sponsor must withdraw sponsorship. - 2.12 Where a student is continuing their studies via distance learning, whether within the UK or abroad, sponsors do not need to report this as a change of student circumstances. - 2.13 New international students who have not yet applied for a visa but want to start a course which they intend to begin overseas by distance learning before travelling to the UK to transition to face-to-face learning must be issued a CAS and obtain permission under the Student or Child Student route before travelling.
+Sponsors can also commence sponsoring new students or child students who will start studying through distance or blended learning in the 2020-2021 academic year, provided they intend to transition to face-to-face learning from 27 September 2021. - 2.11 Sponsors do not need to withdraw sponsorship for new students who have been issued permission under the Student or Child Student routes but are undertaking distance learning because they have been unable to travel to the UK, or are in the UK but have not yet been able to attend their studies in person due to Covid-19.
+If a student stops engaging with their distance learning for more than 30 days, whether overseas or in the UK, their sponsor must withdraw sponsorship. - 2.12 Where a student is continuing their studies via distance learning, when permitted, either in the UK or abroad, sponsors do not need to report this as a change of student circumstances. - 2.13 New international students who have not yet applied for a visa but want to start a course which they intend to begin overseas by distance learning before travelling to the UK to transition to face-to-face learning must be issued a CAS and obtain permission under the Student or Child Student route before travelling.
 The course start date on the CAS can either state the date on which the course commences by distance learning or the date on which the applicant intends to commence learning in the UK.
 It is at the discretion of the sponsor which course start date is used, and either will be acceptable.
 The period of permission granted will be calculated based on the course dates on the CAS.

 - 2.14 New international students who have not yet applied for permission on the Student or Child Student routes but want to start a course which will wholly be studied overseas by distance learning, do not require sponsorship under the Student or Child Student routes.
 This is because they do not need to travel to the UK. - 2.15 Students studying courses below degree level via distance learning are not required to meet the 15 hours study per week to be considered full-time, if the sponsor is unable to provide sufficient tuition during this period.
 Sponsors should make efforts to provide the stipulated number of hours of teaching where possible.
 Any CAS which have been issued under a concession before the date on which it is amended or withdrawn will be honoured.
-This distance learning concession will be in place for the duration of the 2020-21 academic year.
-The concession will be subject to regular monitoring to ensure it is working as intended, and it will be subject to review at the end of the 2020-21 academic year.
+This distance learning concession will be in place for the duration of the 2020-21 academic year, ending on 27 September 2021.